skcsteven/cyberLabs/ciscoPacketTracerLabs/static_vs_dynamic_routing.md

     - R3: 10.0.0.6
   - The IPs 10.0.0.0 to 10.0.0.3 belong to the R1 ↔ R2 subnet (10.0.0.0/30) with useable IPs 10.0.0.1-2.
   - The IP 10.0.0.4 starts a new subnet (10.0.0.4/30) used for the R2 ↔ R3 connection with useable IPs 10.0.0.5-6.
+  - Dynamic routing frees up the network administrator from having to set routes, this is key for scaling networks.

 # Lab Setup for Static and Dynamic Routing